The Loco-Motion: Dave Stewart and Barbara Gaskin version

+Emerson, Lake & Powell version

+Emerson, Lake & Powell self-titled album contained, in some USA and Japanese versions, an instrumental version of "The Loco-Motion."

 Kylie Minogue version

 Background

 Australian pop singer Kylie Minogue released a cover version of the song in July 1987 as her debut single, under the title "Locomotion".
-After an impromptu performance of the song at an Australian rules football charity event with the cast of the Australian soap opera Neighbours, Minogue signed a record deal with Mushroom Records to release the song as a single.
+After an impromptu performance of the song at an Australian rules football charity event for Fitzroy Football Club with the cast of the Australian soap opera Neighbours, Minogue signed a record deal with Mushroom Records to release the song as a single.
 Initially recorded in a big band style, the project was radically reoriented by producer Mike Duffy, who was on loan to Mushroom from Pete Waterman's UK company PWL.
 Duffy recorded a whole new backing track, inspired by the hi-NRG pop of Dead or Alive, but retained Minogue's original vocal.
 This version was released on July 13, 1987, in Australia, where it became one of the biggest selling Australian records of the 1980s.
 It was later released the same year in New Zealand, Italy, and Sweden.

 The success of the song in her home country resulted in Minogue's signing a record deal with PWL Records in London and to working with the successful team Stock Aitken & Waterman (SAW).
 The producers decided to totally re-record Minogue's version of the song, with Pete Waterman slating her original Australian recording, which he claimed was poorly produced.
 Original producer Mike Duffy instead blamed the decision to re-record on Waterman's alleged wish to claim the prestige and royalties that looked set to roll in from the track's looming placement of the soundtrack of the 1988 film Arthur 2: On the Rocks, starring Dudley Moore and Liza Minnelli.
 On July 28, 1988, the re-recorded version produced by SAW was released worldwide with the title "The Loco-Motion".
 This release, also a major success, reached the top five in Canada, the United Kingdom, and the United States.
-This version of the track substitutes the Australian term railway for the American term railroad in the song's lyrics.
+This version of the track substitutes the Australian (and Commonwealth) term railway for the American term railroad in the song's lyrics.